api3dao/contracts/.changeset/thirty-berries-rhyme.md

 '@api3/contracts': major
 ---

-- Removed dAPI and Market support from old BOB testnet config and re-added using the new BOB testnet configuration (with the same alias)
+- Removed dAPI and Market support from deprecated BOB testnet and added to active BOB testnet (with the same alias)